241 1st Avenue W,

-In September 1913, The Bligh opened with Eugene Walker’s “The Wolf” featuring local as well as company actors.
+In September 1913, the Bligh Theater opened with Eugene Walker’s “The Wolf” featuring local as well as company actors.

 By 1922 the theater had been renamed the Globe Theater and continued showing vaudeville acts until the 1930’s when the theater became a movie house for motion pictures and Saturday matinees.
-In 1936 the theater was named the Venetian Theatre, and screened George O'Brien in “Rainbow Trail”.
+On January 19, 1932 the theatre was named the Venetian Theatre, and screened George O'Brien in “Rainbow Trail”.
 In 1937, the building was “modernized” with a stucco finish over the brick exterior.
-It remained the Venetian through remodelings in the Seventies and again in the Eighties.
+It remained the Venetian Theatre through remodelings in the 1970’s and again in the 1980’s.

-It was renovated in 1999 and has returned to its roots as a performing arts center.
+It was renovated in 1999 and returned to its roots as a performing arts center.
 It closed in the early-2000’s and became a church.